-We hold monthly meetings on the third Saturday of most months except July (when the annual national conference is held) and December.
+We hold monthly meetings on the third Saturday of most months except July, August, and December.
 Our programs span a full day, including a morning session, followed by a chapter business meeting and lunch, then an afternoon session.

 Guests are welcome at the monthly meetings for up to two visits.
 Only members may attend additional meetings and enjoy the other benefits of membership.
 (Join our chapter.)
 Chapter members must also be members in good standing of the national organization, Romance Writers of America, Inc. (Join RWA national.)